rpbeukes/aws.sam.backend/sam-app/MyNotes.md

 `sam build`

 This command outputs directory: `.aws-sam/build`.
-This is also the directory where you will run `sam package` and `sam deploy`.
+You also want to package and publish from directory `.aws-sam/build`.

-If you run `sam package` and `sam publish` from your `sam-app` directory you might end up with test code in your lambda - not cool :)
+If you run `sam package` and `sam publish` from your `sam-app` directory, you might end up with test code in your lambda - not cool :)

 ## Package: